 Nothing by mouth (NPO) status has not been demonstrated to reduce risk of emesis or aspiration in ED procedural sedation.

-The American College of Emergency Physicians is the authoritative body for the establishment of guidelines for sedation of patients in the emergency department.
-To promote the safe and effective use of sedation in emergency department patients, the American College of Emergency Physicians recommends the following:
+The American College of Emergency Physicians is the authoritative body for the establishment of guidelines for sedation of patients in the ED.
+To promote the safe and effective use of sedation in ED patients, the American College of Emergency Physicians recommends the following: